 This section covers the NFIT and DSM interfaces necessary to produce an NVDIMM block window device driver.
-The existence of the NFIT described in the ACPI Specification exposes NVDIMMs, interleave sets, and SPA ranges that have been mapped by the BIOS.
-The existence of the ACPI0012 Root Device is surfaced to the OS via the ACPI stack and OSPM, and typically causes the OS driver to be loaded and initialized.
+The existence of the NFIT described in the ACPI SpecificationV6.0 exposes ACPI namespaceNVDIMMs, interleave sets, and SPA ranges that have been mapped by the BIOS.
+The existence of the ACPI0012 Root Device is surfaced to the OS via the ACPI stack and OSPM, and to the OS, typically causesing the OS driver to be loaded and initialized.
 The initialization begins with the driver pulling the relevant information from the NFIT, as described in the sections below.